Two-pink-deckchairs-on-lawn

 Clarity is vital in any written communications — and especially on your website.
 Because if something isn’t clear, there’s no one on hand to explain it.

-Read my article on how to write more customer-focused copy >>
+Read my article on how I write copy that focuses on your ideal customer >>

 12. Optimal formatting

 People don’t read websites — they skim them.
-Hard-working websites are written with this in mind, with well-formatted, easy-to-consume copy and content.
+Hardworking websites are written with this in mind, with well-formatted, easy-to-consume copy and content.

 How do you make content easy to skim?